MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 rename <path>
 -------------

 With the *rename* option, the user can suggest a destination path for its files.
 If the given path ends with '/' it suggests a directory path...
 If it doesn't, the option specifies a file renaming.
+Often used with variable substitutions, to provide dynamic, patterned names.

 report and report_exchange